Time and place : 28th Jan 2004 Rannerdale

 The top end of the valley with Haystacks and Gable beyond

-The view from half way up . . . click here for a larger panorama
+The view from half way up . . . click here or on the pictures for the complete panorama

 Green and Great Gable at the head of the valley.